aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.xmp.types.complex.resourceevent/_index.md

 ---

-The namespace contains class that is a high level event that occured in the processing of this document.
+The module contains class that is a high level event that occured in the processing of this document.

 ## **Classes**
 |**Class**|**Description**|